MinecraftHopper/MinecraftHopper/_help/dxdiag/index.markdown

+---
+layout: article
+title:  "Pixel Format Not Accelerated"
+name: "pixel-format-not-accelerated"
+desc: "How to fix Pixel Format Not Accelerated in Minecraft"
+---
 # Obtaining a DxDiag
 DxDiag, short for DirectX Diagnostics, is a tool used for obtaining system information that is very useful for diagnosing and solving many different issues.